 The benefits of fluid flow analysis are Energy Conservation and Heat Transfer.
+Lesson 3: Analyzing the Car Using SolidWorks

 Energy Conservation: The overall stress load of an engine can be lessened by analyzing its structure and weight, while a fluid flow analysis can gather combustion efficiency data to improve the power output.